 Whisky is a huge part of Burns Night, so why not take part in a tasting in one of the many whisky bars/pubs around, or head over to a distillery?

-If you need some ideas, check The Scotch Malt Whisky Society for a range of events (Europe wide).
-Alternatively, see their latest outturn for special Burns Night bottlings.
+If you need some ideas, check The Scotch Malt Whisky Society for a range of events (also in Europe).
+The worlds tallest distillery, Port of Leith, is hosting a multi-floor Burns Night with music over two levels, whisky tastings, dancing and more.

 2 Poetry readings